21cmfast/21cmFAST/docs/notes_for_developers.rst

     $ pip install -r requirements_dev.txt

+If you use conda, it's even better to do

+    $ conda create -n 21cmfast python=3
+    $ conda activate 21cmfast
+    $ conda env update -f environment_dev.yml

 Compiling for debugging
 -----------------------
 When developing, it is usually a good idea to compile the underlying C code in ``DEBUG``